joshuadazar/gitForm/README.md

 For CSS Layout define Materializecss library (https://materializecss.com/)

+## Technical References

+This app contains all requested features in challenge description.
+(Extra features)
+* User Authentication (Google, Github and personal email)
+* Responsive layout for mobile (partial)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.